ksunyan/mapSCAD/README.md

 pip install rdp
 ```
 ### OpenSCAD
 OpenSCAD is open-source software for creating solid 3D CAD models.
-Since 3D modelling using OpenSCAD is purely script-based, the software is ideal for creating parametric 3D models.
+Since OpenSCAD modeling is purely script-based, the software is ideal for creating parametric 3D models.
 You can get OpenSCAD from the project's [Downloads page](https://openscad.org/downloads.html).

 See the [OpenSCAD User Manual](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual) for more information.